 Native American Health Sciences

-Read this flyer for more information and answers to frequently asked questions if you want to attend the 12-day free summer camp for Native American and Alaska Native students currently in the 9th, 10th and 11th grades.
+The Na-ha-shnee summer institute is a 12-day free summer camp for Native American and Alaska Native students currently in the 9th, 10th and 11th grades.
 The camp is co-sponsored by WSU Health Sciences Spokane and EWU Area Health Education Center.
+Information about the 2019 summer camp will be available here next spring.

 About Naha-shnee: Since 1995, Native American high school students representing various tribes from the Northwest have been given the chance to participate in Na-ha-shnee, a two-week summer camp at Washington State University Spokane.
 The program encourages youth to try out a career in the health sciences by providing hands-on learning experiences taught by health care providers, faculty at WSU Spokane and health sciences college students.